Review and use these two helpful resources provided by Region 2 Director Cory Worden, Ph.D. ABD, M.S., CSP, CSHM, CHSP, REM, CESCO, ARM:

 Advances in Patient Safety: From Research to Implementation (Volume 4: Programs, Tools, and Products)

-Beyond Getting Started Workplace Violence in the Healthcare Setting Web Resource Guide-Sept 2012
+Beyond Getting Started Workplace Violence in the Healthcare Setting Web Resource Guide-Revised June 2020

 Workplace violence is a threat to every worker in healthcare.
 AOHP is pleased to announce the creation of a web-based workplace violence (WPV) resource tool that has been developed in partnership with the OSHA Alliance.
 The reference guide includes resources from OSHA, NIOSH and other organizations such as The Joint Commission and the Emergency Nurses Association.
 The resource guide links will provide the user with useful information to address WPV in healthcare settings.
 Click here to download this free resource guide.